Top 5 All-Time Canadian NHL Teams

 Gretzky set NHL playoff records for most assists (30) and points (47) in a single postseason.
 Coffey’s 12 goals, 25 assists and 37 points all were NHL records for a defenseman.
 Kurri scored 19 goals, tying the NHL mark for most in one playoff year.

 The reason this team is ranked at the top of our list is for the air of confidence and swagger they played with following on from their first success the previous year.
+If you are a big fan of hockey and you want to have a total insight in scores and results of your favorite team, be sure to check Flashscore.

 2. 1976-77 Montreal Canadiens